MicrosoftDocs/azure-docs/articles/cognitive-services/Face/QuickStarts/Java.md

 ---
-title: Face API Java quick start | Microsoft Docs
+title: Face API Java QuickStarts | Microsoft Docs
 description: Get information and code samples to help you quickly get started using the Face API with Java in Cognitive Services.
 services: cognitive-services
 author: v-royhar